 As a result of losing weight, patients who suffer from obesity-related medical problems will often experience relief from their symptoms after weight loss surgery*.
 Even patients with chronic conditions, such as diabetes, have seen an improvement in their well being and a reduced need for medication after having surgery.

-The risks associated with weight loss surgery will vary depending on your current health and the type of procedure you choose.
-Risks and complications may include:
+The risks associated with weight loss surgery will vary depending on your current health and lifestyle, and the type of procedure you choose.

 Weight is not the only factor to consider before choosing weight loss surgery.
 A candidate should also have tried to lose weight in the past without surgery and be able to demonstrate that they are willing and able to make long-term changes to their diet and exercise habits.

-Whether you see Dr. Choi at our Fort Lauderdale, Miramar or Hialeah office, he will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
+When you see Dr. Choi at our Fort Lauderdale office, he will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
 You may also undergo a psychological exam and further physical testing.
 Your medical team will also work with you to ensure you’re aware of the potential benefits, risks and long-term lifestyle changes associated with weight loss surgery.

 *Sleeve Gastrectomy as bariatric Procedure